fachryluid/laravel-mazer-dashboard-starter/NOTES.md

 - [ ] setting seeder create or update
 - [ ] add "create" to managers migration filename
 - [ ] improve sidebar show menu logic
 - [ ] create variable "data" with user information in seeder it's easier to edit
+- [ ] Remove "AuthenticateRoles" middleware and use policies for role-based authorization.